ethmarks/ethmarks.github.io/content/posts/blips.md

 ## What I blip about

 I write blips about anything that I find noteworthy.
 In practice, this means it's usually tech-related stuff.
 I've occasionally blipped about cartography, literature, movies, and sci-fi, but the bulk of my blips are about techy stuff.
-I try to write in fairly accessible way for a non-technical, but I frequently fail at this.
+I try to write in fairly accessible way for a non-technical audience, but I frequently fail at this.
 Sorry about that.

 My blips have a pretty varied purpose.
 Some are basically just 'I did this thing', some are shower thoughts, and some are about interesting projects, tidbits, or quotes that I've stumbled upon.